Nwakakukaks/lightblock/README.md

 ## LightBlock simplifies creating, compiling, deploying and managing smart contracts.

-**Project Goal**: We wanted to give anyone the ability to effortlessly create, deploy, manage, and gain insights into their Dapp smart contracts.
+**Project Goal**: Building on web3 is hard, building robust and secure Dapps a lot more harder.
+We wanted to give anyone the ability to quickly build, test and ship their Dapps ontop lightlink regardless of their skill level.

 **Project Website**: [website](https://lightblock-omega.vercel.app/)